Tuka-Ibrahim/SauceLabs/README.md

 ## Deployment

-To deploy this project you have to install Appium version 2
+To deploy this project you have to install the following

 ```bash
 // To install Latest appium version 2.xx